-Fingers-free controls will be the tip of the voice command iceberg for the Nexus 5. one of the most Nexus 5 Smartphone’s absolute best new options is the time-listening, touch-less keep watch over Google Now, the identity by which the platform’s personal assistant is legendary.
-By announcing the phrases “ok, Google” when the phone is unlocked, that you may launch any of Google now’s moves — like looking at the net or dialing a host — without needing to touch the monitor.
-A couple of Motorola phones did this previous to the Nexus 5’s Android four.
+Finger-free controls will be the tip of the voice command iceberg for the Nexus 5.
+One of the most Nexus 5 smartphones’ absolute best new options is the time-listening, touch-less keep watch over Google Now, the identity by which the platform’s assistant is legendary.
+By announcing the phrase “ok, Google” when the phone is unlocked, you can launch any of Google Now’s moves — like looking at the net or dialing a host — without needing to touch the screen.
+A couple of Motorola phones did this previously to the Nexus 5’s Android 4.
 Four Kit Kat OS.

 Voice-activated Google now is a fantastic little comfort that can keep time or provide the freedom to go palms-free.
 It is also every other stepping stone for what Google, and different firms engaged on voice moves, can construct out next.